PaulWoodIII/advent-of-code/docs/START_NEW_DAY.md

 1. If the solution fails the developer will inform you of it and work with you to debug the solution, if not the developer will place Part Two into the conversation

 1. Run: `dart tools/scaffold_day.dart [YEAR] X --part2`, then implement `_solvePart2()` using the Part Two puzzle description.
 Keep each solve function separate so that our tests continue to work as expected.
+   - Apply the same algorithm recognition process from step 7
+   - Part 2 often builds on Part 1, but may require a different approach
+   - If Part 2 seems significantly harder, verify you understand the problem correctly

 If the prompt includes any new example cases, create new files the same naming convention the scaffold has already created for the part one but ending with part2.text instead.